Protein Leverage Hypothesis: Key to Optimal Nutrition and Satiety

 In 2019, Raubenheimer and Simpson published a follow-up paper, Protein Leverage: Theoretical Foundations and Ten Points of Clarification, to clarify several common misconceptions about the Protein Leverage Hypothesis.

 One of their points highlighted that Protein Leverage isn’t independent of food quality and micronutrient content.
-The macronutrient protein is made up of twenty amino acids that all play distinct roles in our body.
-As shown in the chart below, getting more of each of the essential amino acids per calorie aligns with consuming fewer calories.
+The macronutrient protein comprises twenty amino acids that all play distinct roles in our body.
+The chart below shows that getting more of each essential amino acid per calorie aligns with consuming fewer calories

 But it’s not just protein or amino acids.
 Higher protein foods also come packaged with other essential nutrients.
-Minerals and vitamins also show a unique satiety response, meaning we tend to consume fewer calories when we pack more of each of them into the food we eat.
+Minerals and vitamins also show a unique satiety response, meaning we consume fewer calories when we pack more of them into our food.

 There is No One Size Fits All Protein %

 Raubenheimer and Simpson also highlighted that a person’s protein target is not static.
-While everyone wants a simple number to aim for, there is no one size fits all protein target for everyone.
+While everyone wants a simple number to aim for, there is no one-size-fits-all protein target.
 Protein requirements vary depending on life stage and activity levels.

-For example, people who are older tend to need less energy and thus a higher protein % to get adequate protein.
-While you may think that it’s the young bros who need more protein, we often see older women thriving on the highest protein percentages in our programs
+For example, older people need less energy and thus a higher protein % to get adequate protein.
+While you may think that the young bros need more protein, we often see older women thriving on the highest protein percentages in our programs

 Protein % and Insulin Resistance

 People who are obese are often insulin resistant, which leads to more of the protein they consume being converted to glucose (via gluconeogenesis).
-In their 2005 paper, Raubenheimer and Simpson highlight that the increase in obesity and diabetes could explain why protein intake has increased a little.
+In their 2005 paper, Raubenheimer and Simpson highlight that increasing obesity and diabetes could explain why absolute protein intake has increased.

 Because more protein is converted to glucose if there is inadequate insulin, people who are insulin resistant tend to crave more protein to maintain the protein in their body.
 Hence, if you’re insulin resistant, it’s even more important to prioritise protein and dial back energy from fat and carbs to lose weight and restore insulin sensitivity.